Rajasthan crisis: Two Congress MLAs suspended, probe against Shekhawat sought

 The party also demanded an FIR against BJP leader and Union Minister, Gajendra Singh Shekhawat, while accusing him of bribing legislators in Rajasthan.

-MLAs Vishvendra Singh and Bhanwaralal Sharma were suspended as primary members after they were heard in the purported audio clip, spoksperson Randeep Singh Surjewala said.
+MLAs Vishvendra Singh and Bhanwaralal Sharma were suspended as primary members after they were heard in the purported audio clip, spokesperson Randeep Singh Surjewala said.

 In Sachin Pilot’s plea against disqualification notice, answers on 10th Schedule sought